erikvalkering/pigro/README.md

     };
 }
 ```

+Basically, the only change we made in order to support caching, was to change the `bool` flag to an `std::optional`, which holds both the cached value and the flag.

 # Dependencies
 In the previous two examples, the main use case was to ensure that the function is called at most once.
 However, there may be cases in which you'd want to somehow "invalidate" the cache or the `is_called` flag.